• Skip to primary navigation

 Why do Germans use carbonated water/seltzer water in their pancakes?

-Adding carbonated/seltzer water into their pancake batter is a not so secret trick of the Germans.
+Adding carbonated/seltzer water into their pancake batter is a not-so-secret trick of the Germans.
 The carbonated/ seltzer water causes the Pfannkuchen to become fluffier.
-The carbonic acid adds little bubbles to the pancake batter that makes the pancake lighter when its being bake.
+The carbonic acid adds little bubbles to the pancake batter that makes the pancake lighter when it's being baked.
 It acts similar to baking powder (affiliate link) but without chemicals.

 Why do you leave the pancake batter to rest in the fridge?